 BRC provides the information and resources you need to become a successful Bail Bondsman or Recovery Agent.
 All of our instructors are Licensed Bail Agents, PC-1299 Certified Recovery Agents and have years of hands-on experience in Bail, Recovery, Surety Co. management, Law Enforcement, Private Investigation, Legal profession, and Corporate management.
-All of our courses exceed CA Department of Insurance, Bureau of Security & Investigative Services, Department of Consumer Affairs (BPPE), and CA Secretary of State standards.
+All of our courses are APPROVED and EXCEED CA Department of Insurance, Bureau of Security & Investigative Services, Department of Consumer Affairs (BPPE), and CA Secretary of State standards.

 Information on how to get started:

 Want To Become A Bail Bondsman and/or Fugitive Recovery Agent (aka Bounty Hunter)?

 a) Know the laws governing surety bail agents and recovery agents in your state and the qualifications of a bail agent.
 In most states, bail agents are licensed by the Department of Insurance.
 In some states, the license required to write bail will be a property & casualty insurance license.
 Four states do not allow commercial bail: Illinois, Kentucky, Oregon and Wisconsin.
 Eight states have banned or heavily restrict Bail Recovery Agents.